nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ```

 ### Grade Book
-This features allows tutees to track and manage their grades obtained in a particular subjects.
+This feature allows tutees to track and manage their grades obtained in particular subjects.

 ![Gradebook Ui](images/ug-images/Grades.png)